cernopendata/cms-opendata-guide/docs/analysis/selection/objects/jets.md

 These criteria demonstrate how particle-flow jets combine information across subdetectors.
 Jets will typically have energy from electrons and photons, but those fractions of the total energy should be less than one.
 Similarly, jets should have some energy from charged hadrons if they overlap the inner tracker, and all the energy should not come from neutral hadrons.
 A mixture of energy sources is expected for genuine jets.
 All of these energy fractions (and more) can be accessed from the jet objects.

-You can use the [cms-sw github repository](https://github.com/cms-sw/cmssw/tree/CMSSW_5_3_X/DataFormats/JetReco/) to see what methods are available for PFJets.
+You can use the [PFJet class definition](https://github.com/cms-sw/cmssw/blob/CMSSW_5_3_X/DataFormats/JetReco/interface/PFJet.h) of the CMSSW DataFormats package to see what methods are available for PFJets.
+It is rendered for maybe easier readability in the [CMSSW software documentation](https://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_5_3_30/doc/html/d3/d08/classreco_1_1PFJet.html).
 We can implement a jet ID to reject jets that do not pass so that these jets are not stored in any of the tree branches.
 This code show an implementation of Jet ID cuts while also applying a minimum momentum threshold.

 ``` cpp
 for (reco::PFJetCollection::const_iterator itjet=jets->begin(); itjet!=jets->end(); ++itjet){